edwinlim0919/MAWS_script/README.md

 Usage: python3 webscraper_script.py filename_1 colname_1 filename_2 colname_2 ...

 filename_x: the xth .csv file to merge
-colname_x:  name of the column that contains email addresses for the xth .csv file
+colname_x:  the name of the column that contains email addresses for the xth .csv file

 Output: Result will be put in all_emails.csv after script completes